Sydney-Informatics-Hub/hello-nextflow/docs/session1/07_dynamic.md

 Currently, the outputs of the `SAYHELLO` and `CONVERTTOUPPER` processes are being saved as `output.txt` and `upper.txt`, respectively.

 In some situations this would be fine.
-However, to help identify the outputs we want our outputs to be dynamic.
+However, to help identify the outputs you want your outputs to be dynamic.

-Let's get tricky and name our output files dynamically.
+Let's get tricky and name your output files dynamically.

 ### Dynamic outputs